ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: measure_record_length_is_finite

     Specifies whether to take continuous measurements.
-Call the niDCPower_Abort function to stop continuous measurements.
-When this attribute is set to VI_FALSE and the NIDCPOWER_ATTR_SOURCE_MODE attribute is set to  NIDCPOWER_VAL_SINGLE_POINT, the NIDCPOWER_ATTR_MEASURE_WHEN attribute must be set to  NIDCPOWER_VAL_AUTOMATICALLY_AFTER_SOURCE_COMPLETE or NIDCPOWER_VAL_ON_MEASURE_TRIGGER.
-When this attribute is set to  VI_FALSE and the NIDCPOWER_ATTR_SOURCE_MODE attribute is set to NIDCPOWER_VAL_SEQUENCE, the NIDCPOWER_ATTR_MEASURE_WHEN  attribute must be set to NIDCPOWER_VAL_ON_MEASURE_TRIGGER. for information about supported devices.
+Call the :py:meth:`nidcpower.Session.abort` function to stop continuous measurements.
+When this attribute is set to VI_FALSE and the :py:data:`nidcpower.Session.source_mode` attribute is set to  :py:data:`~nidcpower.SourceMode.SINGLE_POINT`, the :py:data:`nidcpower.Session.measure_when` attribute must be set to  :py:data:`~nidcpower.MeasureWhen.AUTOMATICALLY_AFTER_SOURCE_COMPLETE` or :py:data:`~nidcpower.MeasureWhen.ON_MEASURE_TRIGGER`.
+When this attribute is set to  VI_FALSE and the :py:data:`nidcpower.Session.source_mode` attribute is set to :py:data:`~nidcpower.SourceMode.SEQUENCE`, the :py:data:`nidcpower.Session.measure_when`  attribute must be set to :py:data:`~nidcpower.MeasureWhen.ON_MEASURE_TRIGGER`. for information about supported devices.
     Default Value: VI_TRUE